premchander-revature/interviewquestions/InterviewSpecificQuestions/Microservices/Microservices.md

 </details>

 ---
-33.What do you mean by Zuul Filter & explain its types - Duplicated?
+33.What do you mean by Zuul Filter & explain its types - Duplicated Question?

 ![Complex](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Complex%20(2).svg)